MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/index.md

 ## Next steps

 > [!div class="nextstepaction"]
-> Learn about the tools to configure Windows Firewall and some recommended practices:
+> Learn about the tools to configure Windows Firewall, firewall rules, and some recommended practices:
 >
 > [Configure Windows Firewall >](configure.md)